 This award provides support up to $4,000 for Distinguished Majors in Spanish to conduct research in a Spanish-speaking country during the summer between their third and fourth years.
 The funds may be used for field research, archival research, interviews, museum study, or other activities related to the student’s proposed thesis topic.

-To dowload the application form for the Wyatt Family Summer Fellowship for DMPs, please click here.
+To dowload the application form for the Wyatt Family Summer Fellowship for DMPs (2020 Graduates), please click here.

 Past DMP Projects (2006-present)